StanfordPL/stoke/index.md

 # Download

 STOKE is developed as open source on GitHub and can be downloaded from [github.com/StanfordPL/stoke](https://github.com/StanfordPL/stoke).
-The repository contains instructions on how to install STOKE as well as it's dependencies.
+The repository contains instructions on how to install STOKE as well as its dependencies.